njkrichardson/BeauCoup/README.md

 ## BeauCoup: Network Analysis in Resource Constrained Settings

-This repository contains a reimplementation of the BeauCoup network administration system formulated by Chen et al [1].
+This repository contains a logical clone of the BeauCoup network administration system formulated by Chen et al [1] with our own extensions into the multi-switch coupon collection setting.
 BeauCoup is comprised of an algorithmic component inspired by the coupon collector's problem in probability theory [2], and a compiler for parameter configuration to optimize system accuracy.

 ### Installation